FRC2706/Minibots/gen2-gpio.md

                                  '---'

 ```
-Unfortunately this allocation leaves only GPIO20 and GPIO21 remaining, and uses up the serial and SPI pins as well.
+Unfortunately this allocation leaves only GPIO20 and GPIO21 remaining, and occupies the serial and SPI pins as well.

 ### Original Raspberry Pi 40-pin GPIO Header Reference